mrndhlovu/food-explorer-app/README.md

  1. MongoDB: the storing and retrieving all the recipes and user data.
  2. Javascript: for frontend functionality of the website.
- 3. Bootstrap: for handling the some parts of grid layout on the website.
+ 3. Bootstrap: for handling the some parts of grid layout on the website as the resposive nature of the navigation bar.
  4. Semantic UI: a frontend framework like bootstrap but with more advanced build tools mostly used on the site for handling the majority of the layout and some css styling.
  5. Python version 3.4.3
  6. Pip: packet manager for Python